Baines & Son

 Private Collection, Switzerland

-Of sarcophagus form, the hinged top enclosing a copper lined interior and with a brass ratchet support, the panelled body with vine-case handles to the sides, on foliate scrolled paw...
+Of sarcophagus form, the hinged top enclosing a copper-lined interior and with a brass ratchet support, the panelled body with vine-case handles to the sides, on foliate scrolled paw feet...

 A Baines & Son mahogany wine cooler of similar form was offered for sale at Sotheby's London, 29 November 2002 (lot 19).